StackVista/stackstate-docs/setup/data-management/backup_restore/configuration_backup.md

 Import is intended to be a one-off action - importing multiple times might result in duplicate configuration entries.
 This behavior applies to importing nodes without any identifier.
 It is possible to clear StackState's configuration before an import.

-To clear the StackState configuration and import from a file:
+To clear the StackState configuration and import from a file using the StackState CLI or curl:

 {% tabs %}
 {% tab title="StackState CLI" %}